 SHOPPING IN THE 80S

-You don't need me to tell you that the British high street certainly had a very different look to it back in the 1980s.
+You don't need me to tell you that shopping in the British high street certainly was a very different experience back in the 1980s.
 For a start, there was a choice of shops from which to buy the latest music releases from, and for the first half of the decade, the most popular formats were cassette and vinyl.

 Our Price was a popular music store chain and there was a store on almost every high street.
 In fact, they were so successful that there were two stores near me in Cheltenham.

 Woolworths also had a fine selection of records and tapes.
 I remember they also stocked a range of budget titles by Pickwick Records, which usually contained sound-a-likes or reissues of original recordings.